pinecoders/pinecoders.github.io/README.md

 The [Suggestions For Improvements To Pine](https://trello.com/b/Jmv6c8Cx) Trello board is co-managed by PineCoders and TradingView.
 This [card](https://trello.com/c/r0jKAKhK) explains how the board works, how any Trello user can comment/vote on suggestions and how to contribute new ideas or concepts to existing or non-existing topics.

-We also pilot the [PineCoders](https://www.tradingview.com/u/PineCoders/#published-scripts) TV moderator account, from which we answer questions in the [Pine Script TV chat](https://www.tradingview.com/chat/#BfmVowG1TZkKO235), publish open source tools and examples in Pine, and follow [leading publishers](https://www.tradingview.com/u/PineCoders/#following-people) of predominantly open source scripts on TV who's public code you can learn a great deal from.
+We also pilot the [PineCoders](https://www.tradingview.com/u/PineCoders/#published-scripts) TV moderator account, from which we answer questions in the [Pine Script TV chat](https://www.tradingview.com/chat/#BfmVowG1TZkKO235), publish open source tools and examples in Pine, and follow [leading publishers](https://www.tradingview.com/u/PineCoders/#following-people) of predominantly open source scripts on TV, who's public code you can learn a great deal from.

 PineCoders works daily with the Pine team to identify and validate anomalies and test upcoming new features.